jobinau/pg_gather/docs/waitevents.md

 ## OidGen / OidGenLock
 Waiting to allocate a new OID.
 Ideally it should be really fast.
-If it takes time, It may indicates that  address space contention (32bit) Reperted that toast chucks which uses oid, when runs out of available oids, this wait event appears.
+If it takes time, It may indicates that  address space contention (32bit) It has been reported that toast chucks which uses oid, when runs out of available oids, this wait event appears.

 ## LockManager